-- Allow the application to run automatically. - Set the network libraries to use TCP/IP sockets. - Create the following databases: - FRAMEWORK - MONITOR - QUARTZ - If you are using a named instance, then set the Microsoft SQL Server Browser service to start automatically.
+- FRAMEWORK - MONITOR - QUARTZ - If you are using a named instance, then set the Microsoft SQL Server Browser service to start automatically.
 Otherwise, set a static port on the TCP/IP sockets. - Create a user account with dbowner rights to all three databases that MVE uses to connect to and set up the database.
 If the user is a Microsoft SQL Server account, then enable the Microsoft SQL Server and the Windows Authentication modes on the Microsoft SQL Server.